When Is the Best Time

 For the increasing number of visitors peaking at 5.000 each day in December/January and for the rest of the year, around 2.000 visitors daily, the access is via wheelchair-friendly boardwalks nowadays.
 The boardwalk gives you the perfect position to spot penguins just in front of you without disturbing them too much.
 It is all very well constructed; penguins get protected, and visitors have a memorable time and stunning pictures.
 It's a protected area, fishing, smoking, and alcohol are prohibited!
 Before you can enter, the requested conservation fee has to be paid.

-Entrance Fee Boulders Beach 2022
+Entrance Fee Boulders Beach November 2023-October 2024

-Due to Covid 19, no cash is accepted, just credit or debit cards.
+Since the pandemic, no cash is accepted, just credit or debit cards.

-- Residents: Adults R 42 - Children (age2-11) half R 21
+- Residents: Adults R 45 - Children (age2-11) half R 25

-- SADC (visitors from Southern Africa): Adults R 85 - Children R 42
+- SADC (visitors from Southern Africa): Adults R 95 - Children R 50

-- Foreign Visitors: Adults R170 roughly 10€/$11/15AUD/8GBP - Children (age 2-11) R85 half the price
+- Foreign Visitors: Adults R190 roughly 10€/$10,50/16AUD/8,50GBP - Children (age 2-11) R95 half the price

 The boardwalks not only protect the environment and the penguins' habitat but also provide great viewing spots for capturing outstanding pictures of nesting penguins and their chicks.
-The area is a Marine Protected Area, you must follow the rules of Cape Peninsula National Park and never remove any marine life from the area.
-Respect the recommended 3 meters distance to these majestic birds, they have a strong beak and bite.
+The area is a Marine Protected Area; you must follow the rules of Cape Peninsula National Park and never remove any marine life from the area.
+Respect the recommended 3-meter distance to these majestic birds; they have a strong beak and bite.
 However, the area around Boulders might be the only place in the world where people can swim amongst penguins.
 The water temp is around 20°C in summer and 14°C in winter.
 You could also check for low tide, as there is more space at the beach during crowded times.

 13 African Penguin Facts